 - Available in two different colors

-The Suunto Vyper Novo provides all high-end functionality that a recreational diver could ask for.
-Being able to grow the capabilities of the dive computer by adding wireless transmitters for air integration at a later point of time allows to start with the dive computer only.
+The Suunto Vyper Novo wrist computer provides all high-end functionality that a recreational diver could ask for.
+Being able to grow the capabilities of the dive computer by adding wireless air transmitters for wireless air integration at a later point of time allows starting with the dive computer only.

-The Suunto RGBM algorithm is a somewhat conservative algorithm.
+The Suunto RGBM algorithm is somewhat conservative.
 You can adjust the conservatism in two levels yourself.

 - Adjustable Suunto RGBM algorithm

 - Five different dive modes (Air, Nitrox, Gauge, Freedive, and Off)